decentpatterns/website/site/governance.md

 The project's Maintainers hold decision-making power while seeking to represent a balance of the views and the best interests of the community as a whole.

-DOTS creates resources and toolkits that help with usability and adoption of decentralized applications.
+Decent Patterns creates resources and toolkits that help with usability and adoption of decentralized applications.

 Our core values are: mutual respect, open-mindedness, human-centric approaches, inclusion.

 All design assets created are licensed under CC-BY.
 All code created is open source.
-The legal entity sponsoring DOTS is Simply Secure, a US 501\(c\)3.

 ### Participants

 Participation is open to anyone who wants to join.

 The Maintainers can remove misbehaving participants at will for the sake of the common good.
-We follow Simply Secure's [Code of Conduct](https://simplysecure.org/coc/).
+We follow the [Berlin Code of Conduct](/code-of-conduct).

 Participants involved in the development of open source resources are Contributors, participants involved in strategy and fundraising are Advisors.